+A milk allergy is an adverse immune response to the proteins in cow’s milk.
 Milk proteins are found in many different processed foods.
-For some of these foods, it is obvious to the consumer that they contain milk, but sometimes it is not so clear.
 To be sure, you need to carefully check all food ingredient labels – all the time.
 This may be tedious and challenging, but our NYC allergists have provided lists below to help you identify products and ingredients that you may need to avoid.

 If you have a child that has a milk allergy, you might have considered hypoallergenic milk formulas.
 However, this term is also a little confusing.
 Some children react to a hypoallergenic formula, depending on the particular recipe and brand.
 If you are buying hypoallergenic milk formula and your child is still experiencing allergic reactions, you may consider a “complete protein hydrolysate formula.”
 Please see one of our allergy and asthma associates to discuss this further.

 People with milk allergy or sensitivity can react to even very small amounts of milk proteins.
 For example, some patients have experienced a milk allergy reaction simply by breathing air that contains milk powder.
 These small amounts of allergens can also show up in foods that have been manufactured or processed on the same equipment as a milk product – this is called cross-contamination.
 For example, the deli may cut meat and cheese with the same slicer, or a plant may manufacture a soy-based protein powder on the same equipment as a milk-based powder.
 Even if strict cleaning procedures are followed, small amounts of protein can remain.

 - Milk allergy rash